-Clearly this coordinate transformation is ill-defined at r = 2M; however, when using these coordinates we alleviate the singularity in the metric.
-These are difficult to use in calculations, and some researchers, e.g. Poisson [97], suggests the use of what are known as ingoing (v, r) or outgoing (u, r)Eddington-Finkelstein coordinates.
+This coordinate transformation sets the singularity to $-\infty$.
+These coordinates are difficult to use in calculations, and some researchers, e.g. Poisson [102], suggests the use of what are known as ingoing (v,r) or outgoing (u,r) Eddington-Finkelstein coordinates.
 Using the ingoing coordinates, we cover the regions of space that we are most interested in modeling.
 In these coordinates, the spherically symmetric metric takes on the form: